Taylor Mali: Teaching

 Taylor Mali spent nine years teaching English, history, and math, including stints at Browning School, a boys' school on the Upper East Side of New York City, and Cape Cod Academy, a K-12 private school on Cape Cod, Massachusetts.
 He now lectures and conducts workshops for teachers and students all over the world.
 In 2001, Taylor Mali used a grant from the New York Foundation for the Arts to develop the one-man show "Teacher!
 Teacher!" about poetry, teaching, and math.
 He is a strong advocate for the nobility of teaching and in 2000 he set out to create 1,000 new teachers through "poetry, persuasion, perseverance, or passion."
 He finally reached the mark on April 1, 2012.

-Controversy
+Reception

 In 2015, Melissa Lozada-Oliva performed the poem, "Like Totally Whatever (after Taylor Mali)" on the final stage of the National Poetry Slam in Oakland, as a rebuttal to Mali's famous poem, "Totally like whatever, you know?".
 Lozada-Oliva criticized Mali's piece for lacking context, such as how patriarchy impacts women's struggles to speak up.
 Lozada-Oliva's poem received thunderous applause and secured her team, the House Slam Boston, the championship title that year at NPS.
 Shortly after the competition, the poem was posted to Button Poetry, which made Lozada-Oliva go viral overnight.